Prefab vs Custom Home: Which Is Better?

 After a comparison of a prefab vs a custom home, it becomes clear that a custom build is the better option.
 Although building a custom home is a big undertaking, the good news is that you don’t have to do it alone.

 Finding a reputable custom home builder can make a custom build project significantly more straightforward.
-At LIDA Homes, our team of award-winning professionals is committed to guiding you through the process of building the home of your dreams.
+At LIDA Construction, our team of award-winning professionals is committed to guiding you through the process of building the home of your dreams.
 We’ve been delivering on this promise in the Victoria area since 1998.